peterkhe1999/CheatSheet/OSCP/README.md

 ## Golden Ticket

-When a user submits a request for a TGT, the KDC encrypts the TGT with a secret key known only to the KDCs in the domain, i.e., the password hash of a domain user account called **krbtgt**.
+When a user submits a request for a TGT, the KDC encrypts the TGT with the password hash of a domain user account called **krbtgt** known only to the KDCs in the domain.

-If we are able to get our hands on the krbtgt password hash, we could create our own self-made custom TGTs, aka golden tickets.
+Got the krbtgt password hash, we could create our own self-made custom TGTs, aka golden tickets.

 Extract the **password hash of the krbtgt account** with Mimikatz